 Done changing ourselves just to keep men interested.

-And we definitely don’t need one to move forward.
+Because the truth is—we don’t need a man to move forward.

-Now that we understand why decentering men is more than just a trend—it’s time to talk about what comes next.
+Now that we’ve unpacked why craving male attention runs so deep—it’s time to talk about what comes next.

-It means questioning your habits, rewriting your defaults, and choosing yourself—on purpose.
+It means questioning your habits, rewriting old patterns, and choosing yourself—on purpose.

-For some women, that means fully disconnecting from men—no dating, no hookups, no male friendships, and no content made by or catering to them.
+For some women, that looks like a full disconnect—no dating, no hookups, no male friendships, and no content made by or pandering to men.

 1. Let Go of the Man Hunt